 (ix) Eligibility of students

-Competing players must be bona fide secondary students of state high schools within the region they represent.
+Competing players must be bona fide secondary students of affiliated high schools within the association they represent.
 All students must not turn 16 years of age or older during the year of the championships.